traefik/traefik/docs/content/middlewares/http/passtlsclientcert.md

 The data is taken from the subject part with the `O` key.

-The organization info in the subject part is formatted as follows:
+And it is formatted as follows in the header:

 ```text
 O=Cheese,O=Cheese 2